BlockchainCommons/envelope-cli-swift/Transcripts/4-DID-TRANSCRIPT.md

 In this case, we have an entity, Alice, who wants to create a way of identifying herself to other people on the internet.
 And so the first thing she's going to do is create a self-signed certificate, a document that describes herself.

-Obviously there'll probably be a lot more information in a document like this, but this is the unsigned version of the document: it has a subject, which is her CID.
+Obviously there'll probably be a lot more information in a document like this, but this is the unsigned version of the document: it has a subject, which is her ARID.
 In the previous video at the beginning, you saw me pasted a whole bunch of other things.

 There's an an Alice common identifier that's already available.
 But that's going to be the subject of the envelope.
 And then we're going to add two assertions: the controller, who controls this document, which is Alice again, and then her public keys.
 So she's saying that, if you want to talk to me, you can send me private information using my public keys that only I can decrypt.